Exciting Data from Remedy Pharmaceutical-Sponsored Stroke Drug Trial to Be Presented at the 2012 International Stroke Conference in New Orleans

 "Deciding to proceed to a hemicraniectomy is complicated and depends on the judgment of the stroke neurologist, of the neurosurgeon, and the wishes of patients or their families," says Sheth.
 "This led to variation in practice across the sites, which is appropriate for clinical care but not ideal for the endpoint of a clinical trial; and we believe this is the main reason the primary endpoint was not reached."

 The results for other endpoints, however, were more promising - particularly the brain imaging measure of midline shift, which reflects the extent to which brain structures are pressed out of place by brain swelling.
-"The degree of midline shift was reduced about 40 percent in patients treated with glyburide, and there was a similar reduction in levels of MMP-9, a biomarker that previous studies have associated with after stroke," says Kimberly.
+"The degree of midline shift was reduced about 40 percent in patients treated with glyburide, and there was a similar reduction in levels of MMP-9, a biomarker that previous studies have associated with brain swelling after stroke," says Kimberly.
 "From a clinical standpoint, there was a 50 percent reduction in mortality and a promising trend towards better functional outcome at 90 days."
-The results of this study are being used to design the phase 3 trial, which will begin enrolling in 2017.
+The results of this study are being used to design the phase 3 trial, which will begin enrolling patients in 2017.

-More information: The Lancet Neurology, DOI: 10.1016/S1474-4422
+The Lancet Neurology, DOI: 10.1016/S1474-4422

 No comments: